Aspasia1337/IATResolution/README.md

 What we observe is a complete, fully functional **Import Address Table**, constructed entirely at runtime.
 Every entry corresponds to a genuine Windows API function, resolved via `GetProcAddress` and stored in a predictable, indexable layout.
 The table spans well over a hundred entries, covering a broad range of critical functionality: process management, memory operations, cryptography, service control, native NT calls, and debugging capabilities.

-None of these pointers appear in the PE import directory.
-They do not appear in the PE import directory and therefore are not visible during initial static inspection.
+These pointers do not appear in the PE import directory and therefore are not visible during initial static inspection.

 Yet from this point onward, the binary treats this custom table exactly as it would a normal IAT, indexing into it and invoking APIs directly, with no further resolution overhead or indirection.